Back to top

 Ten States Standards

 The "Recommended Standards for Wastewater Facilities" by the Great Lakes - Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers, commonly referred to as the Ten States Standards, is referenced in state rules and used by the Iowa DNR to supplement Iowa's Wastewater Facilities Design Standards.
-Iowa is represented on the Board.
-The 2014 Edition is available online from the Ten States Standards website.
-This wastewater facilities design document is an update prepared jointly by a board including ten Midwestern states and the Province of Ontario.
+This wastewater facilities design document is an update prepared jointly by a board including Iowa, nine other Midwestern states, and the Province of Ontario.
+The 2014 Edition is available on the Ten States Standards website

 Back to top

-The Iowa Wastewater Facilities Design Standards (IWFDS) were adopted in the late 1970's and early 1980's.
+The IIWFDS were adopted in the late 1970's and early 1980's.
 The Iowa DNR initiated a review of selected Chapters (11, 12, 13, 14, and 18C) in 2018, and revisions were proposed.
 As part of the required rule review for Executive Order 10 (EO10), all of the chapters in the IWFDS are being reviewed and revised.
 Copies of the proposed revisions can be downloaded using the links below.
-See the Water Quality Rulemaking page for more information on EO10 and the proposed rule revisions associated with EO10.
+See the Water Quality Bureau Rulemaking page for more information on EO10 and the proposed rule revisions associated with EO10.

 Proposed Changes August 2024